JayPanoz/audiopkger/README.md

-  help ............... show help menu init ............... create an audiobook manifest (and toc) in the directory package ............ package the directory as .lpf version ............ show the version
+  help ............... show help menu init ............... create an audiobook manifest (and toc) in the directory package ............ package the directory as .lpf toc ................ create a Table of Contents from the manifest version ............ show the version
 ```